GayanKod/GayanKod/README.md

 - 🕵🏻‍♂️ Self Learning Cyber Security and Digital Forensics
 - 🎯 Goal : Give my maximum for the people for their good
 - 💌 Fun Facts :
-    - Music Lover but can't' sing or play 🐼
+    - Music Lover but can't sing or play 🐼
     - Sherlock Holmes addictor 🙂

 <br>